Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

-Similar to the case of amplitude modulation, the fastest (local) convergence to the 1-cycle (the least spectral radius value of the Jacobian) is achieved by the impulsive feedback resulting in the Hopf bifurcation, when complex values of the multipliers arise, Fig.~\ref{fig:abs_eig_Phi}.
+Similar to the case of amplitude modulation, the fastest (local) convergence to the 1-cycle (i.e. the smallest spectral radius of $Q^\prime_\Phi$) is achieved at the double multiplier point, where the multipliers become complex; see Fig.~\ref{fig:abs_eig_Phi}.

-Over the model population, the achievable convergence rate values with respect to the frequency modulation feedback in Fig.~\ref{fig:hist_rho_Phi} are distributed similar to the case of amplitude modulation in Fig.~\ref{fig:hist_rho_F}.
-However, the required slopes of the frequency modulation characteristic are much lower, Fig.~\ref{fig:hist_opt_K_Phi}.
-Once again, the value of $\Phi^\prime(z_0)$ corresponding to the population mean value of $\alpha$ is somehow in the middle of the range.
+Over the model population, the achievable convergence rate values with respect to the frequency modulation feedback in Fig.~\ref{fig:hist_rho_Phi} are distributed similarly to the case of amplitude modulation in Fig.~\ref{fig:hist_rho_F}.
+However, the required slopes of the frequency modulation characteristic are much lower; see Fig.~\ref{fig:hist_opt_K_Phi}.
+Once again, the value of $\Phi^\prime(\bar y_0)$ corresponding to the population mean value of $\alpha$ is approximately in the middle of the range.